laravel/docs/collections.md

 <a name="method-reject"></a>
 #### `reject()` {#collection-method}

 The `reject` method filters the collection using the given callback.
-The callback should return `true` for any items it wishes to remove from the resulting collection:
+The callback should return `true` if the item should be removed from the resulting collection:

     $collection = collect([1, 2, 3, 4]);